Thomas R. Marshall School

-Thomas R. Marshall School, also known as the Town Life Center, is a historic school building located at North Manchester, Wabash County, Indiana.
+Thomas R. Marshall School, also known as the Town Life Center, is a historic school building located at North Manchester, Indiana.
 It was built in 1929, and is a two-story, rectangular, Beaux-Arts style multicolored brick building.
 It has a projecting center entrance bay with a recessed entrance behind a shallow barrel vault.
 The school was named for Indiana Governor and U.S. Vice President Thomas R. Marshall (1854–1925).
 It remained in use as an elementary school until 1989, after which it has been used as a community centre.

 It was listed on the National Register of Historic Places in 2004.